artecs-group/RVfpga-sim-addons/RVfpga_Microcredential_25-26/Module3/README.md

    #### 3.2 Exercise 4 - Guided Exercise in RVfpga-Pipeline

+   This exercise is provided together with its solution and is intended to help students understand how to solve this type of exercise.
+Students should replicate the process and make sure they understand every step.

    The following video shows the demo presented in the Computer Organization class on how to solve this exercise: [Exercise4Demo](https://youtu.be/hqxG4cUnDfs).

    Consider the RISC-V VeeR EH1 processor.
 The processor has all configurable features enabled (pipelined execution, superscalar execution, Gshare branch predictor, etc.), except for the Secondary ALU.